Centre Party (Israel)

 When the Sharon government came to power, Lipkin and his New Way broke with the Center and tried to be a part of the opposition, but had minimal effect against the broad coalition that included Likud, Labour, Shas, and numerous other parties across the spectrum.
 Both Meridor and Lipkin became disillusioned with politics by the time of the 2003 elections, and neither ran.
 Lipkin later joined the Labour Party in an internal role.

-External links[edit]
+External

-Centre Party Parliamentary Group
+Parliamentary Group

+The Finnish Centre Party has 35 MPs.
 Leader of the parliamentary group is Kimmo Tiilikainen.
 His deputies are Anne Kalmari and Tuomo Puumala.

-Parliament's most important work is done in the committees.
-Each Centre Party MP is an ordinary member and a deputy member of at least one committee.
+most important work is done in the committees.
+Each Centre Party MP is an

 Plenary sessions aren't held during the weekends or on Mondays.
 When others spend their weekend holidays, MPs usually continue their work in the provinces, meeting with constituents.